 Was there a neat way of explaining what I did?

-I knew I needed to get more specific about my medical writing business model.
+I knew I needed to be more specific about my writing business model.

 Something else that’s great about precision wording online: it’s helpful for Google searches.
 So, the more specific and targeted your web content can be, the better.